 How to Order

-You can order your repeat prescription via one of three channels:
+You can order your repeat prescription via one of six channels:

 - Via SystmOnline - Repeat prescriptions can be ordered online through the SystmOnline portal here